metaplex-foundation/developer-hub/src/pages/guides/rust/metaplex-rust-sdks.md

 ### Types

-Each of the Metaplex Rust SDKs comes with an **types** module that supplies all the nessacery extra types that may not be in the initial accounts module structs.
+Each of the Metaplex Rust SDKs comes with a **types** module that supplies all the nessacery extra types that may not be in the initial accounts module structs.

 These can be accessed from `<crate_name>::types`.
 In the case of `mpl-core` you could access the accounts as follows;